raebann/portfolio-jekyll-theme/README.md

 #### YAML

 YAML is a simple markup language for defining data in plain text.
-In this site it's used for anything from defining theme colours, to menu items, to SEO tags.
+In this site it's used for anything from defining theme colours, to menu items, to SEO (search engine optimization) tags.
 You generally won't have to edit these files often as the settings are mostly static.

-When you do edit them though, keep in mind that YAML is *whitespace-sensitive*, so the number of spaces at the beggining of a line matters.
+When you do edit them though, keep in mind that YAML is **whitespace-sensitive**, so the number of spaces at the beggining of a line matters.

 #### Markdown

 Markdown is a markup language for formatting documents (_e.g._ adding headers, bold and italic text, or links) in plain text.
-Here we mostly use to define the contents of the project pages.
+Here we use it to define the contents of the project pages.
 This is the format you'll be using most.
-There are plenty of [very](#https://www.markdownguide.org/cheat-sheet/) [good](#https://commonmark.org/help/) [references](#https://guides.github.com/features/mastering-markdown/) online for how to write Markdown.
+There are plenty of [very](#https://www.markdownguide.org/cheat-sheet/) [good](#https://commonmark.org/help/) [guides](#https://guides.github.com/features/mastering-markdown/) on to write Markdown.

-> Markdown implementations tend to differ from one anotother, so your mileage may vary with any specific guide.
-Generally speaking, the most common features are consistent, but if all else fails, [this guide](#https://kramdown.gettalong.org/quickref.html) should be the authoritative one for this site, since that's the Markdown version being used.
+> Markdown implementations tend to differ from one another, so your mileage may vary with any specific guide.
+Generally speaking the most common features are consistent, but if all else fails [this guide](#https://kramdown.gettalong.org/quickref.html) should be the authoritative one for this site, since that's the Markdown version being used.

 #### Others

 Obviously there's a few other file types in the project, most notably:

-* the site's layout is defined by `.html` files in `_includes/`, `_layouts/`, and `_pages/`,
+* the site's layout is defined by `.html` files in `_includes/`, `_layouts/`, and `_pages/`;
-* the styles are defined by the `.sass` files in `assets/css/`, and
+* the styles are defined by the `.sass` files in `assets/css/`; and
 * any images included in the website (probably `.jpg`, though in theory they could be any image format) are in `/assets/img/`.

 Other than images ([discussed below](#images)) you won't have to touch these unless you want to change the site's fundamental appearance or behaviour.